jangler/oracles-randomizer/notes.md

   floodgate key. if there's a `ld (hl),60` afterward, that means it's an item interaction, and the item ID and subID are usually in registers b and c.
-- $3f:440a = when this executes, hl-1 is the start of the object's three-byte graphics data starting at the $3f:63a3 (see the rom addresses section below for details).
+- $3f:440a = when this executes, hl-1 is the start of the object's three-byte graphics data starting at $3f:63a3 (see the rom addresses section below for details).

 others that might be good to know: